EventStore/documentation/docs/resources/guides/Start_DB_local.md

 ## Guide: Starting KurrentDB in docker

-This guide will take you through installing and starting the KurrentDB database in Docker, either a single node or as a cluster.
+This guide will take you through installing and starting the KurrentDB database in Docker, either as a single node or as a cluster.
 <!-- more -->

 <!-- @include: ../snippets/start_KurrentDB.snippet.md#requirements -->